Tufts Health Plan serves a diverse range of members and communities. We strive to reflect that same diversity in our employee population.

 Building more representative leadership

-Our Diverse Slate Policy requires that people of color be included in the hiring process for all positions at the manager level or above.
-The policy has led to increases in diverse representation in candidate pools, qualified interviewees and eventual diverse hires.
+Our Diverse Slate Policy requires that people of color be included in our hiring process for all positions at the manager level or above.
+The policy has led to increases in nonwhite diverse representation in candidate pools, qualified interviewees and eventual diverse hires.
 Since 2015, our diverse talent at the leadership level has increased by 48%.

 Policies and training that foster a more inclusive workplace